 I have put together a list of super fun Halloween Activities, that don’t actually involve Trick or Treating, but that still allows for candy and community spirit!
-So if you are looking for socially distant alternatives to Trick or Treating.. read on and be inspired.
-We are super excited by these activities and think that Halloween during the Coronavirus Pandemic will still be lots of fun!
+So if you are looking for alternatives to “just” Trick or Treating.. read on and be inspired.
+We are super excited by these activities and will make many of these an annual event for our family.

 Have a Window/ Wreath/ Porch Decorating Competition

-Needless to say, this is an “obvious” on to do as your social distancing Halloween Ideas go….
+Needless to say, this is an “obvious” one to do for any Halloween Activity planning….
 In the US, most of you will already be decorating the front of your houses.
 Here in the UK, it is still becoming more of a “thing”.
 But this year, could be the year to go all out and see who can come up with the most elaborate decor.
 OR, if space is limited, or you don’t own a front garden, why not have a Wreath decorating or Door Decorating Competition?

 - Check out our simple Paper Halloween Wreath